spring-projects/spring-integration-samples/intermediate/mail-attachments/README.md

 # Getting Started

 In order to use this sample you must have access to a mail-server.
-You either use an external server (e.g. GMail) or you can also easily setup your own mail server using Apache James 3.0 (http://james.apache.org/).
+You can either use an external server (e.g. GMail) or you can also easily setup your own mail server using Apache James 3.0 (http://james.apache.org/).
 You can find instructions for setting up a basic instance at:

 * http://james.apache.org/server/3/quick-start.html
 * http://hillert.blogspot.com/2011/05/testing-email-notifications-with-apache.html